Serious fun and games

 A summer boot camp set entrepreneurial game design graduates a challenge: to balance the fun of creating a game with the demands of building a start-up.

-The 18-week boot camp provided an opportunity for recent graduates and final-year students to learn how to create their own start-up company, and bring a gaming product to market.
+The 14-week boot camp provided an opportunity for recent graduates and final-year students to learn how to create their own startup company, and bring a gaming product to market.
 It was a joint initiative between the School of Design and Wellington’s business incubator Creative HQ and was sponsored by the University’s commercialism arm Viclink.

 Participants from the schools of Design, Engineering and Marketing worked in multidisciplinary teams with creative agency Clemenger BBDO to develop prototype games that helped address a select group of Clemenger’s clients’ business needs.